prad1490/telephone-routing/tele-route-app/README.md

 ##About
 1. To route the telephone by prefix code matching and choosing the cheapest opearator
 2. Created Configurable Route for Pricing list
-3. Created operator selection route for finding cheapest operator
+3. Created operator selection route for finding cheapest operator.